-- Your income tax return referenced in the letter: Form 1040, 1040-SR, 1040-NR, etc. Note: Paystubs, Form W-2, and 1099 forms are not tax return forms.
-If you had prepared and eFiled your tax return via eFile.com, sign into your eFile.com account and retrieve the last 3 tax years under My Account.
-If you need additional years of eFiled tax returns via eFile.com, please contact one of our Taxperts.
+- Your income tax return referenced in the letter: Form 1040, 1040-SR, 1040-NR, etc. Note: paystubs, Form W-2, and 1099 forms are not tax return forms.
+If you have supporting W-2s, 1099s, Schedule C or Schedule F, it is a good idea to have them on hand in case there are questions about any of these.
+If you had prepared and e-filed your tax return via eFile.com, sign into your eFile.com account and retrieve the last 3 tax years under My Account.
+If you need additional years of e-filed tax returns via eFile.com, contact one of our Taxperts.

 - Your Social Security Number (SSN) and date of birth.

 - The filing status and tax return mailing address from your previous year's tax return in case you just filed a tax return with a new address - how to change address with the IRS.
-For example, if the letter is asking for Tax Year 2021, also have the return for Tax Year 2020 available with filing status and date of birth.
+For example, if the letter is asking for the current Tax Year, also have the return for the previous Tax Year available with the filing status and date of birth.
 Select “I have not filed a tax return in the past seven years” as your filing status if you just filed your very first tax return.